ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up a rule package for EDM

 1. Create a rule package in .xml format (with Unicode encoding), similar to the following example.
-(You can copy and modify our code to suit your organization's needs.)

     ```
     <?xml version="1.0" encoding="utf-8"?>